 Eligibility

 Kavli Institute members do not need to be KI professors or laboratory Principal Investigators (PI) to apply, but graduate students or postdocs must have a letter of support from their PI submitted with the application.
-At this time, a KI member may apply for no more than one KICK Grant.
+At this time, a KI member may apply for no more than one KICK Grant, and it is unlikely that a Kavli Institute would receive more than one KICK Grant per year.

 How to Apply